 Across all detached, attached and apartment property types, the sales-to-active listings ratio for September 2023 is 17.7 per cent.
 By property type, the ratio is 12.6 per cent for detached homes, 21.6 per cent for townhomes, and 21.3 per cent for apartments.

-Generally, analysts say that downward pressure on home prices occurs when the ratio dips below the 12 per cent mark for a sustained period, while home prices often experience upward pressure when it surpasses 20 per cent over several months.
+Analysis of the historical data suggests downward pressure on home prices occurs when the ratio dips below 12 per cent for a sustained period, while home prices often experience upward pressure when it surpasses 20 per cent over several months.

 TALKING REAL ESTATE: WELCOME TO THE SUN'S ROUNDTABLE A panel of experts share their predictions about what the future holds for the Lower Mainland’s property market The Vancouver Sun Saturday, February 28, 2009.